 The self-contained system incorporates an internal storage dewar which holds approximately 2.5 L of liquid nitrogen.
 Once cooled and frozen, the volume of liquid nitrogen in the internal storage dewar is sufficient to realize the triple point and maintain the cell on plateau for several hours.
-To calibrate multiple thermometers on a single plateau or to extend the plateau, users simply add liquid nitrogen to the internal storage dewar.
+To calibrate multiple thermometers on a single plateau or to extend the plateau, users simply add liquid nitrogen to the internal storage dewar during the maintenance stage.

 The sealed cryogenic cell contains approximately 1.7 moles of .999 999 pure Argon.
 Rapid cool down, freeze and stabilization times coupled with integrated system prompts help users realize the point quickly and easily.
 Microprocessor-based controls give the user access to realization functions, system setpoints, sensor calibration functions and system variables.

-Interactive user interface on a sloping front panel provides convenient system control in a stand-alone configuration.
-Optional remote interface (RS-232 or IEEE-488) allows users to integrate the K38 into an automated calibration system.
+New and improved user interface on a sloping front panel provides convenient system control, along with step-by-step instructions and training on a 5-inch touch screen.
+Optional remote interface (RS-232 or USB) allows users to integrate the K38 into an automated calibration system.
 Communication software available for either interface option allows users to monitor and configure the system from any remote computer with a graphical user interface.

 - KEY FEATURES